cwaldbieser/txcas/docs/ticket_stores.rst

   * :option:`verify_cert`: 1 (True) or 0 (False).
 When connecting to the
     database, verify its X509 cert.
 It is useful to set this option to False during development if using a self-signed cert.
+  * :option:`ca_cert`: The path to a CA certificate file in PEM format.
+The file may contain multiple concatenated certificates.
+Thee certificates will automatically be trusted by the HTTP client used to contact the CouchDB database server.
+This option is particularly useful if your CouchDB instance uses a certificate signed by an internal (i.e. non-public) certificate authority.

 Options Common to All Ticket Stores